eloquenza/favs-project--event-driven-services/documentation/events.md

 Produced by:

-* `ProductService` as a reaction to HTTP POST request on `/products` with a JSON body containing the details for said product.
+* `ProductCommandService` as a reaction to HTTP POST request on `/products` with a JSON body containing the details for said product.

 #### Subscriber

 Consumed by:

-* `OrderService`: To persist the IDs of each added product to permit only valid `productIds` during the creation of an order entity without having to interact again with the `ProductService`.
+* `OrderService`: To persist the IDs of each added product to permit only valid `productIds` during the creation of an order entity without having to interact again with the `ProductCommandService`/`ProductQueryService`.
+* `ProductQueryService`: To persist the newly added product in memory so it is available through the query interface

 ### `ProductUpdatedEvent`